Idle Hands Collection

 current status: available

 Our Absinthe is inspired by the traditional "botanical holy trinity" – a classic profile featuring fennel, anise, and wormwood.
-As usual, we are inspired by the old world cannon of herbal spirits and we’re so excited to create our take on a personal favorite.
-This absinthe is a faithful expression of the style which boasts multiple varieties of fresh wormwood, all grown within five miles of the distillery.
+As usual, we are inspired by the Old-World canon of herbal spirits and we’re so excited to create our take on a personal favorite.
+This absinthe is a faithful expression of the style which boasts three varieties of fresh wormwood, all grown within five miles of the distillery.
 The freshness and species selection of the wormwood bestows an uncommon herbaceous depth to this second issue of our Idle Hands collection.